Post updated: 9 August 2018

 If you’re already investing heavily in research and development – you may even have people or entire teams dedicated to R&D – then you need to secure the maximum amount of R&D tax credits to which you are entitled.

 If you’re not already investing heavily in research and development, now is a great time to start.
 With attractive incentives from the government combined with a competitive but highly profitable market.

 It’s important to first make a distinction between creative innovation and technical innovation.
 Many projects carried out by agencies, including digital marketing, web development and SEO agencies, are creatively innovative.
 However, qualifying R&D projects within these agencies will relate to technological innovation and the development of tech to achieve this creative innovation.
 Creative thinking and innovative campaigns do not qualify for R&D tax credits.

 - developing technology for increased personalisation in marketing – a one-to-one customer view

 For digital agencies and web developers in particular, R&D is their daily bread and butter.
+However, many remain unsure if they can claim R&D for website development projects.
 Often, they simply don’t see what they are doing as making an advance in technology through the resolution of uncertainty.

 Advancement in web development is not so much about new features and functions as it is the processes behind these features and functions.
 If there is technological uncertainty, it could potentially qualify.

-In our experience, if you are customising software or integrating platforms, there are a number of ways in which these efforts could qualify as R&D. You should think of an advance in two ways:
+In our experience, if you are customising software or integrating platforms, there are a number of ways in which these efforts could qualify for R&D tax credits.
+You should think of an advance in two ways: